 Initially enacted by President Lincoln to curb rampant profiteering during the Civil War, the False Claims Act is the most effective whistleblower law ever passed to protect and reward whistleblowers who expose fraud in government contracting.

-The False Claims Act qui tam provision empowers whistleblowers who have firsthand knowledge of frauds/violations to report them to the appropriate government officials and incentivizes the whistleblowers to work directly with government investigators, often in the capacity of a confidential informant.
+The FCA qui tam provision empowers whistleblowers who have firsthand knowledge of frauds/violations to report them to the appropriate government officials and incentivizes the whistleblowers to work directly with government investigators, often in the capacity of a confidential informant.

-The False Claims Act qui tam law sets mandatory minimum payments to whistleblowers to help convince “insiders” to take the risk of losing their jobs or suffering other harms.
+The FCA qui tam law sets mandatory minimum payments to whistleblowers to help convince “insiders” to take the risk of losing their jobs or suffering other harms.
 This mandatory minimum is enforceable in court.
 The guaranteed minimum payments, which are often in the millions of dollars, are essential for convincing potential whistleblowers to step forward.

 What are the Various Types of Government Contracting Frauds?

 The most common types of government contracting fraud schemes include: